 Tuesday, November 15 – 3 Days Before Surgery

-Upon waking up I looked outside to find approximately 3″ of fresh new snow on the ground. . . our first snow fall of the year!
-In the old days that would have meant the airport would have been closed down, but now thanks to new radar landing systems the planes can land in almost anything.
+Upon waking up I looked outside to find approximately 3″ of fresh new snow on the ground. . . our first snowfall of the season!
+In the old days that would have meant the airport would have been closed down, but now, thanks to new radar landing systems, the planes can land in almost anything.

 That last short flight to Edmonton was not a comfortable one at all.
 But finally we were here.

-It was -15 degrees (Canadian temp. ) and blowing wind. . . burr, it was freezing cold here!
-Now we have a wild and somewhat scary $50.00 Taxi cab ride to the hotel downtown.
-We arrive at the hotel at 8:00 p.m. which was 11 hours after leaving home this morning!
+It was -15 degrees (Canadian temp.) and blowing wind. . . brr, it was freezing cold here!
+Now we have a wild and somewhat scary $50.00 taxicab ride to the hotel downtown.
+We arrive at the hotel at 8:00 p.m., which was 11 hours after leaving home this morning!

 So on top of everything I’m probably also experiencing some physical withdrawal symptoms from the narcotics I had been prescribed for almost a full year!